Being a travel blogger / writer in 2020? Is that still a thing? Oh ‘eck. Well, you asked for this…

 Some bloggers primarily use sponsorships, affiliate links and advertising to make money, and tailor their writing around that somewhat marketing-driven business model.

-Other writers prefer to keep adverts and sponsored content off their blogs and monetize in entirely different ways – allowing them to write whatever the hell they want to write, as long as they find enough readers who care about it as well.
+Other writers prefer to keep adverts and sponsored content off their blogs and monetize in entirely different ways – allowing them to write whatever the hell they want to write, and freelance anywhere they like, as long as they find enough readers who care about it as well.
 (I’m currently in this category.)

 Some independent online writers don’t have a ‘blog’ at all – check out how this writer makes money from a newsletter.
 (I see this becoming a big thing in travel at some point.
 Right now, though, it’s all quiet.)